 Second, there are beautiful rings and other pieces of jewelry in every price point.
 Don’t let any salesperson or anyone else influence you to spend more than you can comfortably afford.

 Depending upon your salary and financial situation, you might consider as a general guideline a maximum of one month’s salary (before tax), as long as the amount you select fits comfortably within your budget and other obligations, and won’t disrupt your savings.
 This is just a suggestion, and only you can know the right number for your own financial situation.
+For many people (and many different salary levels), one month’s salary is much too high.
+You have to assess your own values, priorities, and financial matters, and decide this for yourself.
+This is a highly personal matter with a lot of moving parts.

 - If your salary is on the higher end, the one month rule may result in a number that is higher than you might need or want to spend anyway.
 Don’t be tied to any formula.